numpy/numpy/doc/neps/new-iterator-ufunc.rst

             called.
 This flag exists to avoid wasteful copying of buffer data when making multiple copies of a buffered iterator for multi-threaded iteration.

+            Another use of this flag is for setting up reduction operations.
+            After the iterator is created, and a reduction output is allocated automatically by the iterator (be sure to use READWRITE access), its value may be initialized to the reduction unit.
+Use ``NpyIter_GetOperandArray`` to get the object.
+            Then, call ``NpyIter_Reset`` to allocate and fill the buffers with their initial values.

     Flags that may be passed in ``op_flags[i]``, where ``0 <= i < niter``: